Fang people: Reliquary figures

 Some earlier figures had cavities in the abdomen as a place to store bones of ancestors.
 The figures aren't completed until they are ceremoniously presented and rubbed with palm oil.
 Members of the community will continually visit figures and rub them with oil so they maintain their protective powers.

 It was during colonization that many of these reliquaries had to be destroyed due to missionary and government pressure.

 Music

-Music plays a central to the oral history of the Fang.
+Music plays a central role to the oral history of the Fang.
 The mvet is a musical instrument popular in the Fang society, which is played by the mbomo mvet.
 The instrument is a chordophone with attached resonators.
 Often, one resonator is regarded as 'male' and the other as 'female'.
 Some mvet come with two, three, or even five strings.
 To become a master mbomo mvet takes years of dedication and sacrifice.

 The mbomo mvet will often pass through villages once a month to play at the council house where all members of the village will gather to be entertained.
 Members of the community participate by keeping time while the mbomo mvet plays and sings praises to the ancestors.